BaoLe106/library-app/README.md

 cd backend
 npm run dev
 ```
-to run the server
+to run the server at localhost:3500
 and:
 ```
 cd frontend
 npm start
 ```
-to run the frontend
+to run the frontend at localhost:3000